TrebledJ/trebledj.github.io/content/posts/programming/embedded/2023-06-24-dynamic-memory-embedded-bad.md

 ---
 title: "Why Dynamic Memory Allocation Bad (for Embedded)"
-description: "If you need flexibility and can afford it, use dynamic memory.
+excerpt: "If you need flexibility and can afford it, use dynamic memory.
 If you can’t afford it, use static."
 tags:
   - embedded
   - c